Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we used a sample of Galactic thin disc stars retrieved from the final data release of the \textit{Gaia}-ESO survey.
-All stars have been previously classified into six metallicity-stratified groups via Hierarchical Clustering (HC), with abundances ranging from super-metal-rich to metal-poor.
-In \citet{Dantas2025} we used a Generalised Additive Model to extend the MW's chemical enrichment models described by \citet{Magrini2009} to estimate the probable birth radii of each star in our sample.
-This allowed us to classify these stars as having churned inward/outward (i.e. having suffered radial migration) or as having kept their birth radii (i.e. being either undisturbed or blurred).
+In this paper, we used a sample of Galactic thin-disc stars retrieved from the final data release of the \textit{Gaia}-ESO survey.
+All stars were previously classified into six metallicity-stratified groups via HC, with abundances ranging from super-metal-rich to metal-poor.
+In \citet{Dantas2025}, we used a GAM to extend the MW's chemical enrichment models described by \citet{Magrini2009} to estimate the probable birth radii of each star in our sample.
+This allowed us to classify these stars as having churned inwards or outwards (i.e. having suffered radial migration) or as having kept their birth radii (i.e. being either undisturbed or blurred).
 Using both dynamical classification and parametric survival analysis, we then probed the role of stellar evolution and radial migration in the depletion of Li, as a follow-up to our previous investigation performed in \citet{Dantas2022}.
 Our survival modelling complemented the dynamical approach by quantifying how \teff, \feh, \age, and direction of motion (migration or lack thereof) jointly influence Li survival probabilities.
-We successfully identified the relationship between the Li abundances, \ali, and the movement of these stars.
-Our main conclusions are as follows.

-\begin{enumerate} \item In our sample of FGK-type stars, we observe that those that have migrated outward are typically older, cooler, less massive, and exhibit higher Li depletion when compared to their stellar counterparts that have either churned inward or kept their original orbital radii within each HC group.
+We successfully identified the relationship between the A(Li)s and the movement of these stars.
+Our main conclusions are as follows. \begin{enumerate} \item In our sample of FGK-type stars, we observe that those that migrated outwards are typically older, cooler, less massive, and exhibit higher Li depletion when compared to their stellar counterparts that either churned inwards or kept their original orbital radii within each HC group.
 Most importantly, this result is independent of metallicities (at all ranges).
 These physical parameters (\teff, \feh, \age) are known to be the classical culprits of Li depletion.

-\item On the other hand, the stars in our sample that have migrated inward are generally younger, hotter, more massive, whereas those that have kept their birth orbital radii have intermediate features (i.e. in between outward- and inward-churned stars).
-With higher temperatures, these stars managed to more efficiently preserve their photospheric Li, because of their thinner convective layers.
+\item On the other hand, the stars in our sample that migrated inwards are generally younger, hotter, and more massive, whereas those that kept their birth orbital radii have intermediate features (i.e. in between outward- and inward-churned stars).
+With higher temperatures, these stars manage to more efficiently preserve their photospheric Li, because of their thinner convective layers.